gabrieldansereau/ms_downscaling_metawebs/README.md

-Areas unique for only one element (species or network composition) differed in their combination of species richness and number of links (Supplementary Material, Fig. S5), with species-unique sites displaying high values of both measures and network-unique sites displaying low values.
+Areas unique for only one element (species or network composition) differed in their combination of species richness and number of links (Supplementary Material, Fig. S5), with species-unique sites displaying high values of both measures, and network-unique sites displaying low values.
 Moreover, LCBD scores essentially highlight variability hotspots and are a measure of the variance of community or network structure.
 Here, they also serve as an inter-ecoregion variation measure, which can